samsoir/defreyssinet/source/about/index.markdown

 {% img /images/sam.png Sam de Freyssinet %}

 Hi I am Sam.
-I am a systems architect and software developer, mostly working in Objective-C/Cocoa, C, Ruby and occasionally PHP.
+I am a systems architect and software developer mostly working in Objective-C, C, Ruby and Scala.
+In the past I also was known to hang around PHP too.
 Most of my time is spent living and working in Chicago, Illinois.
 But don't let that fool you!
-I originate from London, but currently enjoying a stint at being a *legal alien* in America's Mid-West.
+I originate from London, currently enjoying a stint at being a *legal alien* in America's Midwest.

 My real passion is developing system architectures for large scale applications.
-I am also very interested in mobile development for iOS (both iPhone and iPad).
+I am also a very passionate mobile experience developer for iOS (both iPhone and iPad).
 I spend a lot of time messing around with various personal projects that rarely see the light of day.
-I am a strong advocate of the Open Source movement and I am a core contributor to the [Kohana Framework](http://kohanaframework.org) project.
+I am a strong advocate of the Open Source movement and a less frequent core contributor to the [Kohana Framework](http://kohanaframework.org).

-I am currently the Chief Technical Architect for Sitterati, a new product from Sittercity.
+Currently I look after technology at [Sittercity](http://www.sittercity.com) as Vice President.
 Previously I have worked with many international clients of all sizes from the [BBC](http://www.bbc.co.uk) to [Comic Relief](http://www.comicrelief.com),  [The Open University](http://www.ou.ac.uk) to the [Joint Information Strategic Committee](http://www.jisc.ac.uk).

 On the rare occasions when I am not sitting in front of a computer, I usually occupy my time with making bread, reading, cycling and in the winter months snowboarding.